Putin sworn in for fourth term as Russian president - Journal du Cameroun

 A new poll by Russia’s independent Levada Center found that while the majority of Russians support Putin’s foreign policy, the main complaints are over the economy.

-The survey showed 45 percent of Russians believe Putin has not been able to achieve a “fair distribution” of state revenues to benefit ordinary people.
+The survey showed 45 percent of Russians believe Putin has been unable to achieve a “fair distribution” of state revenues to benefit ordinary people.

-Russian businesses are expecting wide-ranging reforms in a system of government that is heavily bureaucratised.
+Russian businesses are expecting wide-ranging reforms to the government’s heavily bureaucratised system.

-According to statisics published in the RBC newspaper on Monday, the number of bureaucrats during Putin’s third term rose by 50 percent, from 1.57 million to 2.17 million.
+According to statistics published in the RBC newspaper on Monday, the number of bureaucrats during Putin’s third term rose by 50 percent, from 1.57 million to 2.17 million.

-Putin has struggled to revive an economy that crashed after Moscow was hit with Western sanctions over Crimea and by a fall in global oil prices.
+Putin has struggled to revive an economy that was hit hard by the Western sanctions over Crimea and a fall in global oil prices.